dora-team/dora.dev/hugo/content/guides/dora-metrics-four-keys/index.md

 ## Key insights

 DORA's research has repeatedly demonstrated that speed and stability are not tradeoffs.
 In fact, we see that the  metrics that the four keys focus on are correlated for most teams.
-Top performers dowell across all four metrics, and low performers do poorly.
+Top performers do well across all four metrics, and low performers do poorly.

 These metrics work for any type of technology your organization is delivering, but are best suited for measuring one application or service at a time.
 Whether you are building large language models, retail banking applications, mobile food ordering applications, or mainframe-based travel systems, the four keys can help you assess the delivery performance of your application.